AraBlocks/ara-reward-protocol/README.md

 ### Introduction

-AFP defines a set of extensible classes in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
+AFP defines a set of extensible classes in Javascript which enable peers of a distributed service to communicate about and define a statement of work for that service.
+Peers exchange messages in the form of [farming-protocol-buffers](https://github.com/AraBlocks/farming-protocol-buffers).
 AFP also provides a default implementation using gRPC servers/clients in Javascript, as well as a duplex streaming implementation.

 A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating an agreement for a task.
 The farmer could then use a discovery-swarm (or some other peer discovery method) to broadcast their ability to complete a task, and then communicate via a duplex stream or a gRPC server their capabilities and costs.